-Gain from insurance recoveries, net of losses, relate to losses incurred from storm damage to the Company's Arkansas facility on July 29, 2022, as the result of a lightning strike.
-During the nine months ended March 30, 2024, the Company recorded a gain from insurance recoveries, net of losses, of \$0.4 million.
-The Company did not record a gain during the three months ended March 30, 2024.
+Gain from insurance recoveries, net of losses, relate to losses incurred from storm damage to the Company's Arkansas facility on July 29, 2022, as the result of a lightning strike and were recorded throughout fiscal year 2024 and fiscal year 2023.
+The Company recorded no gain during the three months ended September 28, 2024 and \$0.4 million during the three months ended September 30, 2023.